Building Containers for HPC

 • Transfer to H2

-sudo apptainer build jupyter.sif jupyter.def
+apptainer build jupyter.sif jupyter.def

 scp jupyter.sif hoffman2.idre.ucla.edu: